20% off your first purchase with code: SHOP24

 Here’s a tip from my kitchen that also works at school for liquids like glue or paint.
 Sometimes you pour out more paint or glue than your students end up using and you don’t want to just throw it away, right?
 But getting it back into the bottle is a nightmare.

 Try using a zip-loc bag instead.
-The trick is to place the bag in a cup or glass and fold it over the top edges.
-Now you can easily pour your liquid in without spilling.
+The trick is to place the bag in a cup and fold it over the top edges.
+Now you can easily pour liquid in without spilling.
 Then, just zip it up.

 Have you ever laminated something to hang on your bulletin board or wall only to discover that the glare makes it difficult to read?
 There’s actually a simple fix – matte clear spray paint.